-Question Information Does the company have procedures in place for sustainable sourcing (including transportation)? (a) If yes, what percentage of your inputs was sourced sustainably?
+No. Question Information 2.3 Does the company have procedures in place for sustainable sourcing (including transportation)? (a) If yes, what percentage of your inputs was sourced sustainably?
 Also, provide details thereof, in about 50 words or so.?
 The Company endeavors to integrate sustainability in sourcing of its materials and services through the Marico Responsible Sourcing (MARS) policy.
 The policy rests on three pillars of responsible sourcing - ethical, social and environmental responsibility.
 All critical material and service providers for Marico are required to adhere to these principles.
 Progressing from the launch in previous year, in FY19 the Company completed the identification of critical business associates and first level of engagement with its Convertors, logistics, depot and warehouse partners.
-Has the company taken any steps to procure goods and services from local & small producers, including communities surrounding their place of work? (a) If yes, what steps have been taken to improve their capacity and capability of local and small vendors?
+2.4 Has the company taken any steps to procure goods and services from local & small producers, including communities surrounding their place of work? (a) If yes, what steps have been taken to improve their capacity and capability of local and small vendors?
 Agro-materials contributes significantly to Marico products.
 The input materials are produced from local farmers, small groups and collection centers.
 The Company believes in driving the growth of local economy and continue to work with the local producers and communities.
 In FY19, 96% of our material supplies by spend were procured from local producers and vendors.
-Further the Company works closely with the local farmer community and help them improve capability through training based on scientific farm practices.
-Does the company have a mechanism to recycle products and waste?
+Further the Company works closely with the local farmer community and help them improve capability through training based or scientific farm practices.
+2.5 Does the company have a mechanism to recycle products and waste?
 If yes what is the percentage of recycling of products and waste (separately as <5%, 5%-10%, >10%).
 Also, provide details thereof, in It is Company's ongoing endeavor to minimize the waste generation from its manufacturing operations.
 The Company has initiated well documented process to ensure compliance with the Extended Producer Responsibility (EPR) defined under the Plastic Waste Management Rules.
 In FY19, the Company completed collection and disposal of 20% of its post-consumer multi-layer plastic packaging waste. about 50 words or so.
 As the company sells consumer goods, it is difficult to reach to the end consumers to enhance the recycling process of products.
 However, the Company has a well-defined policy to take-back products which have expired or found with some packaging defects in order to recycle them to best possible extent.
 At all the manufacturing operations of Marico, the Company has established well defined waste management systems.
 All the wastes generated (hazardous and non-hazardous) are disposed through appropriate channels and approved vendors.
 Presently <5% of waste is recycled.
-Does the company have procedures in place for sustainable sourcing (including transportation)? (a) If yes, what percentage of your inputs was sourced sustainably?
-Also, provide details thereof, in about 50 words or so.?
-Has the company taken any steps to procure goods and services from local & small producers, including communities surrounding their place of work? (a) If yes, what steps have been taken to improve their capacity and capability of local and small vendors?
-Does the company have a mechanism to recycle products and waste?
-If yes what is the percentage of recycling of products and waste (separately as <5%, 5%-10%,